vercre/vc/docs/src/stability/rfc-process.md

 ## When is an RFC needed?

-Many changes to Vercre projects can and should happen through every-day GitHub processes — issues and pull requests.
+Many changes to Credibil projects can and should happen through every-day GitHub processes — issues and pull requests.
 An RFC is warranted when:

 * There is a change that will significantly affect stakeholders.
 For example: